Groumy/Groumy.github.io/_drafts/tbh-.md

 That range as a minimum value (1) and a maximum value (10) and the _usual_ way of handling modifier is to affect the value rolled and thus reduce the maximum number we can roll.

-> *If we say that he now have to add 1 to this roll, the value of 10 is no longer a success, as it raise the total to 11.
+> If we say that he now have to add 1 to this roll, the value of 10 is no longer a success, as it raise the total to 11.
 He now have 9 possibilities of success, or 45%.

 Now, what if instead we alter the minimum value we can roll ?

-In our previous example, the range of possible values starts at 1 and end at 10.
-If we add the modifier to the lowest value we can roll, we would then have a range of 2 to 10.
+> If we add the modifier to the lowest value we can roll, we would then have a range of 2 to 10.
 Which is sill 9 possibilities of success and is exactly the same odds.

-But, it's simpler to say that Jimmy the Wizard, as to roll bellow his stat *and* above the spell level than having to calculate what it's the maximum he is allowd to roll.
+But, I find it simpler to say that Jimmy the Wizard, as to roll bellow his stat **and** above the spell level than having to calculate what it's the maximum he is allowed to roll.

 # The house rule